MyNamesLex/Gameplay-Mechanics/Unity/PC/Phone Simulation/README.md

 # Phone Simulation

-This is a simulation of a phone I decided to do
+This is a bare bones simulation of a phone I decided to do that could be a gameplay mechanic in a game.

 ## Controls